I’ve Been Charged with a Crime. Will I Get Sued Too?

 When a person is charged with a crime and sued for the same actions, critical decisions must be made immediately.
 A poor decision in the civil lawsuit could sink the criminal case and vice-versa.

-Berry Law Firm has helped several clients navigate the treacherous waters between simultaneous civil and criminal lawsuits.
+Berry Law has helped several clients navigate the treacherous waters between simultaneous civil and criminal lawsuits.